-To classify each lease, the Company made an overall assessment of whether the lease transferred substantially all of the risks and rewards incidental to ownership of the underlying asset.
+To classify each lease, the Company made an overall assessment of whether the lease transferred substantially all the risks and rewards incidental to ownership of the underlying asset.
 If this was the case, then the lease is a finance lease; if not, then it was an operating lease.
 As part of this assessment, the Company considered certain indicators such as whether the lease was for the major part of the economic life of the asset.

 Leases where the Company does not transfer substantially all of the risks and rewards of ownership of the asset are classified as operating leases.
 Rental income is recognized on a straight-line basis over the term of the lease.
 Initial direct costs incurred in negotiating an operating lease are added to the carrying amount of the leased asset and recognized over the lease term on the same bases as rental income.
-Contingent rents are recognized as revenue in the period in which they are earned.